Lomeli12/BrewLib/README.md

 ## How to use BrewLib?

 ### Without packaging the API
+**NOTE:** As I haven't finished the mod yet, the I haven't setup the maven repo yet.
+For now, just use the other method and I'll remove this notice once the maven repo is up.
 1. Download the deobfuscated version from my website (https://lomeli12.net/) and add it as a dependency to your project in whatever IDE you prefer (I'd recommend either IntelliJ IDEA or Eclipse)
 2. Add the following to your *build.gradle*
 ```